Patter song: Origins

 The musical scholar Gervase Hughes points to the patter number "Bin Akademiker" in Peter Cornelius's The Barber of Bagdad (1858) as a prototype of the later Gilbert and Sullivan model.

-Gilbert and Sullivan patter songs
+Gilbert and Sullivan

 W. S. Gilbert wrote several opera parodies before he moved on to comic operas with Arthur Sullivan.
 Sullivan was also familiar with Italian opera and included a patter song in his first comic opera, Cox and Box (1867).
 George Bernard Shaw, in his capacity as a music critic, praised "the time-honored lilt which Sir Arthur Sullivan, following the example of Mozart and Rossini, chose for the lists of accomplishments of the Major-General in The Pirates or the Colonel in Patience."
 Well-known examples of rapid-fire, tongue-tripping Gilbert and Sullivan patter songs are: